ASISaga/BusinessInfinity/.github/instructions/schema.prompt.md

 - A shared theme repo provides design consistency across sites.
 - The root manifest.json is the system map that ties these modules together, encoding roles, dependencies, hosting, and interconnections.

-Task:
-Update the manifest according to these dynamic changes in the application setup:
-- [List changes here, e.g. "Migrate business-infinity-site from GitHub Pages to Azure Static Web Apps"]
-- [Add/remove/edit Python packages, websites, APIs, or themes as needed]

-You must validate the updated manifest against the schema before returning it.
-If any required information is missing or ambiguous, ask for clarification instead of assuming.
+Schema requirements:
+- application: { name, version, description }
+- python_packages: object of packages, each with { path, manifest, role, depends_on[] }
+- websites: object of sites, each with { path, manifest, type, role, hosted_on, frontend_for?, depends_on[] }
+- themes: object of themes, each with { path, role, type, used_by[] }
+- apis: object of services, each with { path, manifest, role, runtime, language, exposed_endpoints[], consumed_by[] }
+- cross_dependencies: array of { from, to, type }

+Rules:
+- Roles must be restricted to: ["frontend", "backend", "api", "library", "theme"].
+- Required fields must be enforced for each section.
+- Types must be validated (arrays of strings, enums for role and type).
+- Reject unrecognized properties to prevent drift.

-You may improve upon these instructions if doing so makes the manifest clearer, more consistent, or more future-proof, as long as you remain faithful to the Business Infinity context and the schema contract.
+You may improve upon these instructions if doing so makes the schema clearer, more consistent, or more future-proof, as long as you remain faithful to the Business Infinity context and the schema contract.
-Output only the corrected manifest.json.
+Output only the JSON Schema.